mikera/core.matrix/README.md

 ### WARNING: Subject to change

-This API is experimental / subject to rapid change.
+This API is still a work in progress and subject to change.

-If you build anything on top of it, don't be surprised if it breaks with the next release.
-You have been warned.
+If you build anything on top of it, don't be too surprised if it breaks with the next release.

 ### Getting started